 Charles Dickens, A Tale of Two Cities

-In the growth phase, one expects to see revenues climb, new services and products developed, more employees hired and so on.
+In the growth phase, one expects to see revenues climb, new services and products developed, more employees hired, and so on.
 The management textbooks love to assume that sales grow each year.
-The reality is much different since a company can have both good and bad years depending on market conditions.
+However, the reality is different since a company can have both good and bad years depending on market conditions.

-Many companies miss an important part to of their competitive advantage, by not training.
+Many companies miss an essential part of their competitive advantage by not training.
 Advantages include:

 Combat The Hidden Cancer of the Bad Boss